Skip to main content

 archive()

-Soft delete (move to archive storage, recoverable).
+Soft delete a single memory (move to archive storage, recoverable).

 Signature: